 Any of these avenues can be an entry point into the complaint process though the issue may be referred to the most appropriate office.

 Individuals in positions of authority, e.g., faculty, advisors, administrators, supervisors, graduate assistants, and coaches, are legally agents of the university.
-Therefore, when they receive a complaint under this policy or have reason to believe that a violation of this policy has occurred, they shall confer with the Affirmative Action Office within seven (7) calendar days to discuss possible solutions.
+Therefore, when they receive a complaint under this policy or have reason to believe that a violation of this policy has occurred, they shall confer with Equity and Access promptly to discuss possible solutions.

-Even if individuals in positions of authority may work with the complainant to resolve the issue in an informal manner, they shall still confer with the Affirmative Action Office to ensure compliance with Federal and State law.
-Likewise, the Affirmative Action Office will confer with the responsible individual in authority on the resolution of a complaint made directly to the Affirmative Action Office.
+Even if individuals in positions of authority may work with the complainant to resolve the issue in an informal manner, they shall still confer with the Equity and Access to ensure compliance with Federal and State law.
+Likewise, Equity and Access will confer with the responsible individual in authority on the resolution of a complaint made directly to the Equity and Access.

-The Affirmative Action Office can be a sounding board to discuss the plan of resolution, rights of both parties, appropriate resolution processes, issues of consistency throughout campus, and to share the experience of Affirmative Action Office staff.
-When necessary, the Affirmative Action Office will investigate claims of violation of this policy and, where substantiated, recommend sanctions.
+Equity and Access can be a sounding board to discuss the plan of resolution, rights of both parties, appropriate resolution processes, issues of consistency throughout campus, and to share the experience of Equity and Access staff.
+When necessary, Equity and Access will investigate claims of violation of this policy and, where substantiated, recommend sanctions.

 An individual who is made aware of, or in the exercise of reasonable care should have known of, a violation of this policy by a person under her or his authority or supervision and fails to take appropriate action is also subject to disciplinary action and may be subject to legal action.